Having awesome accessories for playing D&D will make you feel really epic!

 I love that when you need to roll to heal, you can pop the lid off the top of the glass bottle, give it a shake and hope you roll double 4s!
 The resin at the bottom of each bottle is my favourite thing!

 You choose a custom colour for your potion too.
-If you’re playing an Orc maybe you don’t want to bleed red, maybe you bleed green?
+If you’re playing an Orc, maybe you want green?
 Or if you’re playing an elf attuned with the fey, maybe you want a magical purple or blue hue for your character.
 The choice is yours!

 Check out these potions of healing on Etsy.